-The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Definition: Indicators: The persistent failure to meet a child's Neglect can be difficult to spot.
+Having one of basic physical and/or psychological needs, the signs doesn't necessarily mean a child is likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: